 What is it used for?
 Cardamom has one of the most diverse uses across the essential oils.
 Therapeutically, it offers fantastic support for the digestive system, and can calm nausea and tummy cramps.
 It is also used to help reduce inflammation and pain, to boost circulation and warmth and to clear congestion.

 Will I like it?
 Aromatically, it is a spicy-sweet middle note that blends well other spice oils, citrus oils, wood oils.
 Emotionally it is uplifting, comforting and energizing.

 How can I use it?
-An Oil for Painful Swollen Joints.
-This oil recipe is crafted by Andrea Butje, founder of the Aromahead Insitute where I am doing my qualification and combines cardamom with rosemary, geranium and peppermint essential oils, all of which have properties to encourage circulation, reduce inflammation and sooth painful joints.
+This Oil for Painful Swollen Joints recipe is crafted by renowned Aromatherapist Andrea Butje and combines cardamom with rosemary, geranium and peppermint essential oils, all of which have properties to encourage circulation, reduce inflammation and sooth painful joints.